jlan84/linear-algebra-assignment/pair.md

    summary = model.summary()
    ```

-## Part 1: Interpreting a Linear Regression Model
+## Part 1: Linear Regression Diagnosis

+The linear regression model makes a number of assumptions about the data, including

+- **Homoscedasticity of residuals**
+- **Normal distribution of residual**
+- **Lack of mutlicollinearity between features**
+- **Lack of autocorrelation (if the data is a time series)

+Since the results of the regression model depend on these statistical assumptions, the
+results are only correct of our assumptions hold (at least approximately).

-Using the fitted model above, answer the following questions
+Using the fitted model above with the prestige data, answer the following questions

+1. Use the **Goldfeld-Quandt** test (`sm.stats.diagnostic.het_goldfeldquandt`) to
+   assert the homoscedasticity of the residuals

+2. Use the **Jarque-Bera/Omnibus** test (included in model summary) to assert to the
-1. The linear regression model assumes normality and homoscedasticity of the
+   normality of the residuals.

+3. Multicollinearity: VIF

+### Part 2: Interpreting the residuals

-   residuals.
-Plot the fitted y values against the studendized residuals
+1. Plot the fitted y values against the studendized residuals
    (residual divided by standard deviation of residuals).

    **Hint:**